Information about how LKAB processes personal data

 - If the personal data relates to a child and has been collected in connection with the child creating a profile on a social network.

-- If data is erased at your request, we must also inform those with which we have shared your data about such erasure.
+If data is erased at your request, we must also inform those with whom we have shared your data about such erasure.
 This does not apply, however, where it proves impossible or excessively burdensome for us to do so.
 You also have the right to request information about who we have shared your data with.

 Right to restriction of processing